hypertrack/quickstart-android/README.md

 To get `{longitude}` and `{latitude}` of your destination, you can use for example [Google Maps](https://support.google.com/maps/answer/18539?co=GENIE.Platform%3DDesktop&hl=en).

-Callout:
-HyperTrack uses [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON).
+> HyperTrack uses [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON).
 Please make sure you follow the correct ordering of longitude and latitude.

 The returned JSON includes the embed_url for your dashboard and share_url for your customers.